autohackers/CrikeyCon2026/README.md

    * The idea of "hack a Tesla" would seem to appeal to more people than, say, "hack a Ford" or "hack a Hyundai"... and we already have "hack a Porsche" (albeit an older model, not an EV) in the Autohackers stable of vehicles.

 Why do you support Tesla?
 * Autohackers does not 'support' any car manufacturer.
 This Tesla was bought before the very public CEO decided to exhibit his facist nature.
-The vehicle would not have been procured post that...
+The vehicle would not have been procured post that point... if any EV manufacturer has an equivalent vehicle they'd like to swap out for our Model Y at next to no cost, please get in touch.

 ## Porsche 2004 CAN dashboard & RPi
 What was the purpose of this dashboard?